Hotbrawl20/Injectiine/readme.txt

 ALWAYS INSTALL TO USB IN CASE OF GAME CORRUPTION!

 == DISCLAIMER ==
-I do not own any of the tools packaged in this application.
+I do not own all of the tools packaged in this application.
 They all belong to their respective owners.
 Some of these instructions may not be detailed precisely so don't throw any hate comments at me lol.